 - 1. I would never be a good programmer-I was fast but not careful enough. - 2.
 Programming was incredibly tough without the computer assisting in defining the logic and in producing the actual machine code. - 3.
-Computers were ideal for performing complex repetitive operations, but they depended entirely on the skills of the application designers and programmers to insure that the applications performed the business operations effectively and accurately.
+Computers were ideal for performing complex repetitive operations, but depended entirely on the skills of the application designers and programmers to insure that the applications performed the business operations effectively and accurately.

-In 1954 the Univac I had the following hardware capabilities: reasonably high calculation speed (for the time), slow internal memory (a mercury delay line), external tape drives (with metal tapes), printers, card readers and a control console.
+In 1954 the Univac I had the following hardware capabilities: reasonably high calculation speed (for the time), internal memory (a mercury delay line), external tape drives (with metal tapes), printers, card readers and a control console.
 It had the following programming and data management facilities: none.

 Programs were written directly in machine language with an operations instruction code (A for add, S for subtract, etc.) and an address (xxx) which was the actual word address in memory on which the operation was to be performed.
-The mnemonic instruction codes were pretty easy to remember, but the single instruction with one address at a time made for lengthy programs with many individual steps: adding a number to an internal register; multiplying a number by the number in the register and putting the results back in that register; taking the value of the register and putting it into an address for later use.
+The mnemonic instruction codes were pretty good, but the one instruction address at a time made for lengthy programs with many individual steps (adding a number to an internal register; multiplying a number by the number in the register and putting the results in that register; taking the value of the register and it putting into an address for later use).
 It required three instructions just to multiply one number by another.

 But the most painful part was managing the locations of the input and output information.
 The good news was that there were only 2000 locations (e.g. "words").
 The bad news was that these were absolute addresses in the mercury delay storage device.
 So, any change in the records or fields usually meant changing the absolute addresses, hence reprogramming the application.
 Further, for efficiency, it was necessary to consider when each address would be available (there was a 200 millisecond lag before each address came around again for usage).
-So, based on the cycle time of each operation (add, multiply, etc.), one would try to position the addresses for inputs and outputs to optimize performance (improve throughput).
+So, based on the cycle time of each operation (add, multiply, etc.), one would try to position the addresses for inputs and outputs to optimize performance (throughput).

-One of my special experiences in debugging (and correcting) the Dishwasher and Disposer manufacturing control programs was that I essentially had Remington Rand's NY City Univac I (which was used during the day for sales demonstrations) to myself from 6 P.M. to midnight each day (except for the computer operator); that meant that I didn't have to wait to run tests or to rerun programs or be delayed by anyone else's work.
+One of my special experiences in debugging (and correcting) the Dishwasher and Disposer manufacturing control programs was that I essentially had Remington Rand's Univac I to myself from 6 P.M. to midnight each day (except for the operator), so I didn't have to wait to run tests or to rerun programs or be delayed by anyone else's work.
 I could literally test, debug and correct in an online mode.
 The Univac I was also hooked up with speakers, and the operator had the machine playing classical music each evening.

-Most remarkable (from my point of view) was that the programs really worked and were the first productive commercial applications to run on the GE Louisville Univac I when it was delivered in early 1955.
-However, through this experience, we began to understand that without better programming languages (relative addresses, multi-address instructions, if-then statements) and entry validation and test analysis tools, production programs would be slow to produce, difficult to maintain, costly to enhance and would operate relatively slowly.
+Most remarkable (from my point of view) was that the programs really worked and were the first productive commercial applications to run on the GE Louisville Univac I when it was delivered, in early 1955.
+We began to understand that without higher level languages (relative addresses, multi-address instructions, if-then statements) and entry validation and test analysis tools, production programs would be slow to produce, difficult to maintain, costly to enhance and would operate relatively slowly.